The hitman and her…

 According to Jean Reno, he decided to play Leon as if he were “a little mentally slow” and emotionally repressed.
 He felt that this would make audiences relax and realize that he wasn’t someone who would take advantage of a vulnerable young girl.

-adding Reno very much “allowed Portman to be emotionally in control of the scenes”.
+It’s added that Reno “allowed Portman to be emotionally in control of the scenes”.
 This is excellently portrayed in Reno’s performance which in no way suggests his character as having sexual feelings towards Mathilda.
 I felt that Reno showed his character as more of the father figure – this young girl sorely needed – with him more caring, protective and supportive of her in this paternal role.
-A scene where he reprimands his young charge on smoking, cursing and talking to a boy who looks like a “weirdo” is a perfect example of this.
+A scene where he reprimands his young charge for smoking, cursing and talking to a boy who looks like a “weirdo” is a perfect example of this.

 I did however enjoy their symbiotic relationship, with him teaching her how to use a gun, and her teaching him how to read.
 These both led to some fabulously constructed montages with this film pair.
 There were many lovely heartwarming scenes, where they laughed together.
-This at its best seen in a game of charades with the pair impersonating well known famous names.
-Young Portman’s impression of Charlie Chaplin and Reno’s of John Wayne adding to this comic montage.
+This was seen at its best in a game of charades with the pair impersonating well known famous names.
+Young Portman’s impression of Charlie Chaplin and Reno’s of John Wayne were fun additions to this comic montage.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10

 The Vive La France Blogathon 2019 No 78